dgaitsgo/ARTiMon-demo/README.md

 ```

-Unity has a very flexible API that allows easy conversion between euler angles and quaternions which should ultimately define transformations to avoid gimbal lock.
+Unity has a very flexible API that allows easy conversion between Euler angles and quaternions which should ultimately define transformations to avoid gimbal lock.

 ```csharp
 void LookAtTarget() {